JavacLMD/JavacLMD/README.md

 # Welcome!
 I am Lane Dorscher.
-Self-proclaimed intermediate programmer with fundamental knowledte on coding and practices.
+Self-proclaimed intermediate programmer with fundamental knowledge on coding and practices.
 Always striving to increase my skillset and understanding of the technological world.

 ## About Me
 Huge fan of the Sci-FI genre.
 My favorites include shows like Star Trek: The Next Generation and Voyager.
 My favorite games are the Mass Effect Trilogy and Apex Legends.